PeterWachira01/Laravel_Authentication_System/README.md

 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This Laravel Authentication System is open-source software licensed under the [MIT license](LICENSE).

 ---